buildkite/elastic-ci-stack-s3-secrets-hooks/README.md

 An s3 bucket to look for secrets in.
 If you use this option, `aws-cli` must be in your path.

-### `kms_id`

-Your AWS KMS Default instance is used unless you specific an alternative.
-Make sure to use this KMS for uploading secrets.
-A value of `false` will disable KMS usage entirely

-### `env`

-By default all env variables are exposed, this allows for you to whitelist which are exposed to the command.

 ## License

 MIT (see [LICENSE](LICENSE))